Low Glycemic Foods List | 130 Foods in PDF

 What are the Low Glycemic Foods and Their Benefits?

-Food has a “low GI” if the Glycemic Index (GI) is 55 or less.
+Foods are considered to have a ‘low GI’ if their Glycemic Index (GI) value is 55 or less.
 If the GI is between 55 and 69, it is “moderate,” and Anything higher than 70 is “high.”

-Food items such as veggies and fruits do not consistently test at the same GI level, which further complicates matters.
+Food items such as veggies and fruits do not consistently test at the same GI level, further complicating matters.

-Some types of specific fruit or vegetable may contain more carbs or sugars than others do.
-Other variables such as the ripening and duration of its storage, can also influence the outcome of the GI.
+Some specific fruits or vegetables may contain more carbohydrates or sugars than others.
+Other variables, such as the ripening and duration of storage, can also influence the GI outcome.

 The benefits of consuming low glycemic foods are: